At this moment I have a safe full of nice and expensive rifles and handguns. But…it is a shotgun that sits by the bed.

 You basic combat shotgun is a tube fed model, that typically contains 7 to 8 rounds.

-Personally, I prefer tube fed for a shotgun over a magazine any day of the weak.
-Shotgun magazines are often bulky, and occasionally unreliable.
-A tube fed shotgun gives the user a smaller profile, and a reliable feeding system.
+Personally, I prefer tube fed for a shotgun over a magazine any day of the week.
+External box magazines are often bulky, and occasionally unreliable.
+A tube fed shotgun gives the user a smaller profile and a reliable feeding system.

 7 to 8 rounds is a relatively low ammo capacity compared to the 30 rounds a standard modern sporting rifle can hold, or even the 17 rounds most 9mm handguns can hold.
 To address this weakness you need to learn how to top off a shotgun.

 In a perfect world, your shotgun will never go completely dry.
 You should always ‘top it off’ when possible.
-This means feeding the tube during every and lull in action.
+This means feeding the tube during each and every lull in the action.